-In addition, the Company's Board of Director approved the Employee Joint Investment Program of PYLON Public Company Limited - No.2 (PYLON - EJIP No.2) to motivate and retain the Company's executives and employees in the long run, foster the sense of ownership, and reinforce performance efficiency.
-The executive directors were not allowed to join this program.
+In addition, the Company's Board of Director approved the Employee Joint Investment Program of PYLON Public Company Limited - No.3 (PYLON - EJIP No.3) to motivate and retain the Company's executives and employees in the long run, foster the sense of ownership, and reinforce performance efficiency.
+The 4 executive directors waved their rights to join this program to maximize the employee's benefits.